Geography enables children to understand places and inspires in them a curiosity to investigate the world and its people.

 History develops the children’s understanding of the world’s past and how it has shaped the world we live in today.

-At Bushy Hill, history is taught through an enquiry-based curriculum, which covers local, British and world history, as required by the National Curriculum.
+At Merrow Juniors, history is taught through an enquiry-based curriculum, which covers local, British and world history, as required by the National Curriculum.
 Pupils will place each time period studied within a historical timeline in order to develop their chronological understanding.
 Starting from their existing knowledge, they will be encouraged to research and question a range of historical primary and secondary sources.
 They will consider the impact of different time periods, significant events and individuals and their impact on the wider world.
 As they study, children will develop their understanding of key historical vocabulary.
 Each topic provides the children with the opportunity to immerse themselves in a period of history through experience days / re-enactments, visitors and trips.

 - Have a chronological understanding of UK history from prehistoric times up to the present as well as selected aspects of world history.